diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 ##### Register License

-The very first thing you need to do is request and then install license keys in order to index your first directory.
+The very first thing you need to do is request a license and then install the license file in order to index your first directory.

 🔴 &nbsp;Select **Register license** in the drop-down list menu.
 This page will open.